 Moreover, that mountain-top experience links with 'present' faith, with an explicit affirmation and validation of Jesus by God himself.
-Those who have not heard the voice of God can only take it on faith - those who have heard that voice will nod in wonder and awe and know, like Peter, that it happens and there is no way to explain it.
+Those who have not heard the voice of God can only take it on faith - those who have heard that voice will nod in wonder and awe and know, like Peter, that it happens and there is no way to prove it or even to explain it.
 It is a matter of faith.